haraka/Haraka/docs/plugins/tls.md

 [OpenSSL API page](https://www.openssl.org/docs/manmaster/ssl/ssl.html).
 The default is `SSLv23_method`.

+### enableOCSPStapling

+Specifies that OCSP Stapling should be enabled, according to RFC 6066.
+Stapling of OCSP messages allows the client to receive these along the TLS session setup instead of delaying the session setup by requiring a separate http connection to the OCSP server.

+    enableOCSPStapling=[true|false]  (default: false)

+OCSP responses from the OCSP server are cached in memory for as long as they are valid, and get refreshed after that time.
+A server restart requires the OCSP responses to be fetched again upon the first client connection.

 ## Inbound Specific Configuration

 By default the above options are shared with outbound mail (either